yang-guangliang/yang-guangliang.github.io/index.md

 ### Intro

 I am an Assistant Professor in the School of Computer Science at Fudan University.
 My research focuses on computer system security and AI security.
-We are dedicated to delivering effective and reliable security analysis and defense approaches and addressing the evolving challenges in the digital world.
+We are dedicated to delivering effective and reliable security analysis and defense approaches and addressing the evolving challenges in the computer security world.

 <span style="color:blue">*We are always looking for students interested in computer security.
 Please feel free to contact me!*</span>